hwwc518/3-card-poker-game/README.md

 Output Format
 -------------

-The output, printed to `stdout`, should simply be the id of the winning player.
+The output, printed to `stdout`, is the id of the winning player.
 In the example above, the correct output would be:

 ```
 2